 Over-65 and disabled homeowners should also ensure that they have applied for and received applicable homestead exemptions for over-65 and disabled homeowners.
 These exemptions can substantially reduce tax liability.

-The Tax Deferral Affidavit for Appreciating Residence Homestead Value form can be found by clicking here.
+Both the Over-65 or Disabled Tax Deferral Affidavit form as well as the Tax Deferral Affidavit for Appreciating Residence Homestead Value form can be found on our Forms page.

 For any questions or additional assistance, you are encouraged to call an HCAD representative at the numbers and location listed on the contact page.